jwcxz/personal-site/src/content/projects/acris/body.md

 ## Software

+ACRIS's software tools (written in Python) aim to provide a high-level interface for interaction with any network of light fixtures.

 ### Bootloader Controller

 A simple [Python script]() provides functionality for addressing and programming boards.

 ### ACRIS Framework, Server, and Client

 An [extensible framework](https://github.com/jwcxz/ACRIS/tree/master/sw/acris)
-provides facility for introducing new lighting fixture types and interacting with them.
-Lighting fixtures can be assembled into environmental plugins, which are in turn controllable from a server-client architecture.
+provides facility for introducing new light fixture types and interacting with them.
+Display patterns for light fixtures can be assembled into environmental plugins, which are in turn controllable from a server-client architecture.
+Multiple plugins can be active (so long as they do not address the same light instrument), allowing for a high degree of environmental configurability.

-The server is responsible for continuous playback to the lighting fixtures and can be controlled via a simple socket connection from a [client](https://github.com/jwcxz/ACRIS/tree/master/sw/acris/interface).
+The server is responsible for continuous playback to the light fixtures and can be controlled via a simple socket connection from a [client](https://github.com/jwcxz/ACRIS/tree/master/sw/acris/interface).